 This is a wonderful platform for those who want to create a personal blog.
 With more than 61 million journals and communities, plus over 100,000 posts daily, there is a strong sense of community among LiveJournal users.
 LiveJournal also offers a free client through the Apple AppStore, and there is a version that can be used with any mobile device.
 This is a great way for inexperienced writers to get their feet wet.
 It is not the best choice for business blogging, as posts don’t appear in search engines.
 Another unique feature is that there is an option to hide posts from certain readers.

 Tumblr is a microblogging platform that allows people to create and share more content.
 Whether you are a professional blogger, a business blogger, or a personal blogger, this platform is ideal.
 It can be used as a standalone blog, as well as a syndication channel that automatically updates other social media channels.
 It can also be used on iOS and Android operating systems.

 One of the toughest decisions for the beginning blogger is which platform to use.
 It is a good idea to actually try out a few different platforms to see which one suits you best.
 Even the paid platforms usually offer free trial periods, which will give you a chance to see if they are the right platforms for your needs.
 Once you find the right one, then you can start developing your blog, promoting it, and getting your writing noticed.

-What are your favorite blogging platforms?
+As a social media writer. what are your favorite blogging platforms?